pocs-anguilla/anguilla/docs/quickstart.rst

 A brief overview
 ----------------

-Variants of CMA-ES differ in the evolution strategy they use, in how they peform adaptation, and in wether they work with single or multi-objective functions.
+Variants of CMA-ES differ in aspects of the evolution strategy they use (e.g. how they perform selection and recombination), in how they peform self-adaptation (e.g. how they control internal parameters like the step size), and in wether they were designed for single or multi-objective optimization.
-They are distinguished by prefixes that denote these differences.
+They are usually distinguished by prefixes that denote these differences.

 In the following, a short introduction to variants of CMA-ES is provided to give some background on what is currently possible with the implementations provided in this project.